marcocesarato/php-conventional-changelog/README.md

 }
 ```

-Now you can just run `composer changelog` to generate your changelog.
+Now you can just run `composer changelog` or `composer release` (the last one will autobump the version code and commit changes) to generate your changelog.

 ## 📘 Configuration